sergiotaborda/lense-lang/docs/content/numbers.md

 #Numbers

-Numbers are separated in specific algebraic structures that conform to the mathematical rules of the group of elements.
+Numbers are separated in specific algebraic structures that conform to the mathematical rules of their group of elements.
 All numbers are descendent types of the ``Number`` class.
 Operations are defined for each type independently.
 Lense supports Complex and Imaginary numbers.
 Even thought we are aware the performance of these types may not be optimal, we understand that not supporting them would be a worst decision.

 * Whole - numbers with no decimal part.
-	- Natural - Represents elements from the mathematical **&#8469;** set, i.e. positive only whole values that include zero and range from 0 up to maximum value limited only by available memory
+	- Natural - Represents elements from the mathematical **&#8469;** set, i.e. positive only whole values that include zero and range from zero up to maximum value limited only by available memory
 	- Integer - Represents elements from the mathematical **&#8484;** set, i.e. negative and positive whole values.
 		*  Int16 - negative and positive whole values with range from -2<sup>15</sup> to  2<sup>15</sup>-1.
 		*  Int32 - negative and positive whole values with range from -2<sup>31</sup> to  2<sup>31</sup>-1.